-1 Mineral resources are reported at a cut-off grade of 4.0 g/t gold based on US\$1,200 per troy ounce gold and gold metallurgical recoveries of 92 percent.
+&lt;sup>1 Mineral resources are reported at a cut-off grade of 4.0 g/t gold based on US\$1,200 per troy ounce gold and gold metallurgical recoveries of 92 percent.

-2 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+&lt;sup>2 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
 There is no certainty that all or any part of the mineral resources estimated will be converted into mineral reserves.
 The estimate of mineral resources may be materially affected by environmental, permitting, legal, title, taxation, socio-political, marketing, or other relevant issues.

-3 The 2014 CIM Definition Standards were followed for the classification of indicated and inferred mineral resources.
+&lt;sup>3 The 2014 CIM Definition Standards were followed for the classification of indicated and inferred mineral resources.
 The quantity and grade of reported inferred mineral resources in this estimation are uncertain in nature and there has been insufficient exploration to define these inferred mineral resources as an indicated mineral resource.
 It is reasonably expected that the majority of inferred mineral resources could be upgraded to indicated mineral resources with further exploration.

-4 All figures in Table 22.1 have been rounded to reflect the relative accuracy of the estimates.
+&lt;sup>4 All figures in Table 22.1 have been rounded to the nearest thousand to reflect the relative accuracy of the estimates.